peidevs/WarO_Java/README.md

 - February 2015
 - this project now uses Java 8 streams
-- goals are functional style, immutable objects, minimal for loops
+- goals include: a functional style, immutable objects, minimal use of for-loops
-- Spring's Java configuration is used
+- Spring's Java configuration is used to configure players

 To Build:
 ---------